jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

 $$
 -->

-### A final example: equality-constrained quadratic program
+### Putting it all together: equality-constrained quadratic program

-I want to end with one last example worked end-to-end to see the full process: differentiating through an equality-constrained quadratic program (QP), defined mathematically as
+I want to end with one last example worked end-to-end to see the full process: differentiating through an optimization problem.
+Specifically we'll look at an equality-constrained quadratic program (QP), defined mathematically as

 $$
 \min_x \frac{1}{2} x^T Q x + c^T x, \qquad \textrm{subject to } \qquad Ax = b.